 next up previous contents

 Next: 2.3 Building with CMake Up: 2 Installation Previous: 2.1 Download Contents

 Big computing centers typically provide a Fortran compiler complete with all needed libraries.
 Workstations or ``commodity'' machines using PC hardware, may or may not have the needed software.
-If not, you need to buy a commercial compiler or to use the open-source gfortran compiler from the gcc distribution (and possibly MPI libraries and run-time software).
-Note that most commercial compilers are also available free of charge under some conditions (e.g. academic or personal usage, no support) and may provide MPI libraries and run-time software as well.
+If not, you may use the open-source gfortran compiler from the gcc distribution, and possibly open-source MPI libraries and run-time software.
+You may also get a commercial compiler, some of which are available free of charge under some conditions (e.g. academic or personal usage, no support) and may provide MPI libraries and run-time software as well.

+next up previous contents